 - Fight when it's necessary.
 There will be times in your life when you have to stand up for something you believe in.
 You should have ideals worth fighting over, and you should not be afraid to defend them.
 Pray for wisdom to know when it's the right time.

 - Go on lots of vacations.
 Travel is the only thing you spend money on that makes you richer.
 Even little weekend trips can be rejuvenating and refreshing.
-I hope your dad and I have set a good example for you in this regard.
+I hope I have set a good example for you in this regard.
 Please travel and see the world God made.

 - Debt will steal your joy.
 Borrow money to buy a house and maybe a car, but stay far, far away from credit cards and other forms of debt.